 The table shows the results of our water quality analyses.
-Every regulated contaminant that we detected in the water, even in the minutest traces, is listed here.
+Every contaminant regulated by United States Environmental Protection Agency that was detected in the water, even in the minutest traces, is listed here.
 The table contains the name of each substance, the highest level allowed by regulation (MCL), the ideal goals for public health (MCLG), the usual sources of such contamination, footnotes explaining our finding, and a key to units of measurement.
 Definitions of MCL, MCLG, AL, and TT are important: